pouchdb/pouchdb/docs/_posts/2015-04-07-better-late-than-never.md

 ---

-Everyone needs a break and for March PouchDB relaxed and enjoyed the arrival of Spring.
-However regularly scheduled programming has resumed and today I am happy to announce PouchDB 3.4.0.
+Everyone needs a break, and for March PouchDB relaxed and enjoyed the arrival of spring.
+However, regularly scheduled programming has resumed, and today I am happy to announce PouchDB 3.4.0.

 ### Documentation, Documentation, Documentation

-Over the last 2 months a huge amount of work has gone into PouchDB's documentation including [#3584](https://github.com/pouchdb/pouchdb/pull/3584) which allows you to switch between a Promises and a callback format for your code examples.
+Over the last 2 months a huge amount of work has gone into PouchDB's documentation, including [#3584](https://github.com/pouchdb/pouchdb/pull/3584), which allows you to switch between a Promises and a callback format for your code examples.

-We have hugely expanded the coverage of the documentation so if there is anything missing please feel free to point it out.
+We have hugely expanded the coverage of the documentation, so if there is anything missing please feel free to point it out.

 ### Changelog: